Automatic translation by Google Translate.We cannot guarantee that it is accurate.

 • Admission process

-Those who make it to the sample group are then invited to an interview.
-The purpose of the interview is to explore the candidates' interest in their prospective studies, attitude and attitude towards filmmaking and ideas about their own work.
-The applicant can expect to have to provide more detailed information about the points mentioned in the application, and especially to be prepared to discuss the creative works he submitted.
-For those applicants who are abroad or for some reason cannot attend in person, an interview with the admissions committee is offered via teleconferencing.
+Those who make it to the sample group are then invited to an interview, in early May.
+The purpose of the interview is to explore the applicants' interest in their future studies, their attitude and outlook towards filmmaking, and their ideas for their own work.
+The applicant can expect to be required to provide further information on the points stated in the application, and in particular to be prepared to discuss the creative works they have submitted.
+For those applicants who are abroad or who for some reason cannot attend in person, an interview with the admissions committee is offered via teleconferencing.

 The cohort of the relevant year is then selected from among those who were invited for an interview.
 Applicants who receive an invitation to stay at a school must confirm by paying a confirmation fee.
 The fee is non-refundable but adds up to tuition fees for the first semester.
 The decision of the admissions committee is final and the committee is not obliged to give further explanations of its decision.